Cropi/usbguard-notifier/README.md

 You might get an **IPC connection** error while trying to execute the binary program.
 It means the usbguard.service stopped working or you have not started it yet.

+If you want to compile the sources in a cloned repository, you’ll have to run the ./autogen.sh script.
+It will fetch the sources (via git submodule) of [CATCH](https://github.com/catchorg/Catch2/).
+The script will then initialize the autotools based build system.

+USBGuard Notifier has to use the same version of usbguard-devel package that USBGuard uses in your system.

 ### Contribution